SigNoz/benchmark/README.md

 # For Deployment, cd to single-node-exporter
 cd single-node-exporter

-# Alternatively for DaemonSet, cd to single-node-exporter
+# Alternatively for DaemonSet, cd to multiple-node-exporters
 cd multiple-node-exporters
 ```